haco29/personal-website/progress-chat-bot.md

 # Chatbot Progress / PR Plan

-This file tracks the implementation of the RAG-powered chatbot feature, broken down into small, focused PRs.
+This file tracks the implementation of the chatbot feature, broken down into small, focused PRs.

+📖 **See also**: [Chatbot Operations Guide](./docs/chatbot-operations.md) for local/production setup, security, cost management, and monitoring.

 ## Goal

-A chatbot that answers questions about Harel's content (talks, writing, projects) using RAG (Retrieval-Augmented Generation) with source citations.
+A chatbot that answers questions about Harel's content (talks, writing, projects) using a system prompt with static content.
+This MVP approach provides a fast path to shipping, with RAG (Retrieval-Augmented Generation) planned for a future phase to enable more accurate answers with source citations.

 ## Architecture

 - **Stack**: Next.js (App Router) on Vercel
-- **Database**: Vercel Postgres with pgvector extension
-- **Embeddings**: Cohere `embed-v4.0` (via Vercel AI Gateway - uses Vercel account OIDC token, no API key needed)
 - **LLM**: Anthropic Claude 3.5 Sonnet (via Vercel AI Gateway - uses Vercel account OIDC token, no API key needed)
 - **SDK**: Vercel AI SDK with AI Gateway for streaming chat
+- **System Prompt**: Static content compiled from `content/profile.ts`, `content/writing.ts`, and `content/life.ts`

 ## Implementation PRs

 ### PR 1: Project Setup & Dependencies

-**Goal**: Install dependencies and set up project structure
+**Goal**: Verify dependencies and set up project structure

 **Changes**:

-- Add dependencies: `ai` (Vercel AI SDK), `@vercel/postgres`
-- Add dev dependencies: `gray-matter` (for markdown parsing)
+- Verify `ai` SDK is already installed (already in `package.json`)
+- No database dependencies needed for MVP
-- Create folder structure: `lib/`, `scripts/`, `scripts/migrations/`
+- Create folder structure: `lib/` (if needed)
-- Add TypeScript types file: `types/embeddings.ts`
 - Note: No external API keys needed - Vercel AI Gateway uses OIDC token from Vercel account
 - For local dev: use `vc dev` or `vc env pull` to get OIDC token